PitchConnect/fogis-api-client-python/docs/user_guides/match_reporting.md

 ## Step 5: Report Match Result

-After reporting all events, you need to report the final match result:
+After reporting all events, you need to report the final match result.
+The client library supports two formats for reporting match results, but the flat structure is recommended for most cases.

+### Using the Flat Structure (Recommended)

 ```python
 # Example: Report a 2-1 result with 1-0 at halftime